Zero Down Mortgages: Do They Exist?

 SHARE

-Can you get a mortgage with zero down?
-Yes, certain types of mortgage loans require zero down, but not everyone will qualify.
-And even if you do qualify, it might not be something you want to do.
-While a zero-down mortgage can allow you to buy a home sooner because you don’t have to save for a down payment, there are downsides—including higher monthly mortgage costs.
+And even if you do qualify for a zero down mortgage, it might not be something you want to do.
+While a zero down mortgage can allow you to buy a home sooner because you don’t have to save for a down payment, there are also downsides—including higher monthly mortgage costs and increased fees.

-What is a zero-down mortgage?
+What is a zero down mortgage?

-A zero-down mortgage (also called a no-down-payment mortgage) is a home loan that offers 100% financing.
+A zero down mortgage (also called a no-down-payment mortgage) is a home loan that offers 100% financing.
 Your loan will cover the entire cost of the property.
 You’ll pay nothing up front beyond closing costs.

 Most lenders require a down payment—often at least 3–5% or more of the purchase price.
 For a $300,000 home, that would be a minimum of $9,000 to $15,000.
-That’s a significant amount for a first-time or low-income homebuyer to save, which is why a zero-down mortgage can be an attractive option.
+That’s a significant amount for a first-time or low-income homebuyer to save, which is why a zero down mortgage can be an attractive option.

-One important note: zero-down mortgages only apply if you are using one to purchase a new primary residence.
-If you want a zero-down mortgage to buy a second home (like a vacation home or rental property), you’ll need to explore other options.
+One important note: zero down mortgages only apply if you are using one to purchase a new primary residence.
+If you want a zero down mortgage to buy a second home (like a vacation home or rental property), you’ll need to explore other options.
 The minimum down payment for a second home is typically at least 10%.

-To qualify for a zero-down mortgage, you must meet specific criteria.
+To qualify for a zero down mortgage, you must meet specific criteria.
 In general, you’ll need a credit score of at least 620 and a debt-to-income (DTI) ratio of no more than 41%.[1]
 The property must also be your primary residence.

-Here’s how to get a zero-down mortgage through some common loan options.
+Here’s how to get a zero down mortgage through some common loan options.

 USDA loans